BlackholeInfiverse12/Shantanu_Task/readme.md

 ### Overview
 --------
 Go Blockchain Bridge is a cross-chain bridge connecting Ethereum and Solana, featuring a Go backend and a React + Vite frontend.
-It standardizes cross-chain messages, validates them, prevents replay attacks, and provides a real-time dashboard for monitoring transactions.
+It standardizes cross-chain messages, validates them, prevents replay attacks, and provides dashboard for monitoring transactions.
+All functionalities are focused and built on fundamentals.

 ### 1. Setup
 Prerequisites